 - Gale Reference Databases – InfoTrac, Expanded Academic ASAP with full-text articles, etc.

-- JSTOR – A database of archival scholarly journals with full-text articles that can be accessed on campus.
+- JSTOR – A database of archival scholarly journals with full-text articles.

 - Oxford English Dictionary – An electronic version of the Oxford English Dictionary (OED), an authoritative guide to the meaning, history, and pronunciation of over half a million words.